BrentDouglas/chainlink/README.md

 Properties specified in the file `chainlink-tck.properties` will also be provided to the chainlink daemon.

-Most/all of the remote transports can be configured for multicast discovery in which case you will need to ensure your network is correctly configured for it.
+## Infinispan and JGroups Tests

-You will also need to add this route:
+You will need to add this route:

 `sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev lo`

 And allow traffic through iptables:

 `sudo iptables -A INPUT -i lo -d 224.0.0.0/4 -j ACCEPT`

-## Infinispan and JGroups Tests

 The background process should have the following properties passed to it, either through the `CHAINLINK_OPTS` environment variable or